Museums in DC

 Must-see: No trip to the Natural History museum is complete without a peek at the Hope Diamond.
 Purchased in 1668 by King Louis XIV of France (then clocking in at 115 carats), the Hope Diamond is today 45-carats and has attracted over 1 million visitors.

 Carve out: 3 hours.
 You’ll want at least three hours for the mineral and gem hall, the ocean hall and the live insect zoo.

-Dedicated to America’s colonized and historically abused indigenous people, the National Museum of the American Indian is the most recent addition to the Mall’s museum ring—a status it will lose once the National Museum of African American History Culture opens.
+Dedicated to America’s colonized and historically abused indigenous people, the National Museum of the American Indian joined the Mall in 2004, bringing with it significant Native American artifacts and a renowned cafeteria.
 The structure was designed by a Native American team; the building is as much a part of the message as the exhibits.
-The details are extraordinary: dramatic, Kasota limestone-clad undulating walls resemble a wind-carved mesa; the museum’s main entrance plaza plots the star configurations on 28 November 1989, the date that federal legislation was introduced to create the museum.
+The details are extraordinary: dramatic, Kasota limestone-clad undulating walls resemble a wind-carved mesa; the museum’s main entrance plaza plots the star configurations on November 28, 1989, the date that federal legislation was introduced to create the museum.

 Carve out: 3 hours.
 The museum holds over 825,000 items, so you’ll want to take your time.
 Allot at least three hours—which should include a bite at the Mitsitam Native Foods Café, a stunning collection of dishes inspired by indigenous cuisines.

 Following a $30 million renovation that wrapped up in 2015, the Renwick is a far cry from its former self.
 Perhaps best known for its blockbuster, much-Instagrammed “Wonder” exhibit, this Smithsonian museum celebrates craft and design in the digital age.
 Other notable exhibits have included the quirky “Murder Is Her Hobby,” a collection of gruesome doll houses used to help detectives solve crime scenes.
 The permanent collection includes over 80 objects that marry craft with innovation.